Sexual Health in Clinical Contexts

 The topic has a clinical focus, developing sexual health care knowledge and skills beyond core teachings.
 The areas covered will include:

-- Clinical experience in specialised Sexual Health services or high case load general practice.
+- Clinical experience in specialised Sexual Health services or high case load general practice in both metropolitan and rural locations

 - Learning to be Early Medical Abortion (EMA) provider